Treating Sciatica with Chiropractic Care

 Plus, with medical doctors, surgery is on the table as an option.
 And once you’ve undergone surgery, there is no returning to a level of function you’d consider “normal.”
 Chiropractic care encourages the body’s own internal healing process, allowing you time to heal more naturally.

 There is solid research that supports the effectiveness of chiropractic care in the treatment of sciatica.
-Spine magazine published a study in 2006 that showed how chiropractic adjustments we able to help relieve sciatic pain.
+Spine magazine published a study in 2006 that showed how chiropractic adjustments were able to help relieve sciatic pain.
 And another study, published in 2010, showed that 60 percent of sciatica patients (who were unable to gain relief by using other therapies) experienced the same level of relief due to chiropractic care as did those who eventually had surgery.

 A Dynamic Specialization